insin/newforms/docs/index.rst

 `form-handling library`_ library, usable in browsers and on the server with `Node.js`_.

-As of (the in-development) version 0.5:

-* newforms will use `React`_ for rendering forms in all environments and for implementation of client-side interactivity.
+As of version 0.5, newforms depends on `React`_ for rendering content in all environments and for implementation of client-side interactivity.
+It's also is also tracking ``django.forms`` changes and new features up to and including the current development version of Django, 1.7.
-* newforms will track ``django.forms`` changes for the upcoming Django 1.7 release.

 Since this is a port and ``django.forms`` is well-documented, guide documentation will initially point to Django documentation and offer some